-- You normally live in England
+- You normally live in England.

-- You’ve been living in the UK, the Channel Islands or the Isle of Man for 3 years in a row before the first day of the first academic year of your course (apart from temporary absences such as holidays)
+- You’ve been living in the UK, the Channel Islands or the Isle of Man for 3 years in a row before the first day of the first academic year of your course

 - Are a refugee (including family members)

 - Have humanitarian protection (including family members)

 - Are a stateless person (including family members)

 Further information regarding the national/residency status criteria can be found here.